 Success stories in horticultural and forestry pest management Horticultural crops have witnessed significant success with EPN applications (Dolinski et.al., 2012).
 In vegetable systems, H. indica has been reported to reduce infestation of root-feeding pests in okra and brinjal by over 70%.
 S. feltiae has shown remarkable control of the fungus gnat Bradysia spp. in mushroom cultivation and greenhouse ornamentals, with suppression rates above 85%.
 In citrus orchards, H. bacteriophora has been effective against citrus root weevils (Diaprepesabbreviatus), leading to significant yield improvements.
 Forestry pest management has also benefited from EPN technology.
 Large-scale field trials in Scandinavian forests demonstrated that Steinernema feltiae achieved high mortality of pine weevil (Hylobiusabietis) larvae, reducing seedling mortality and improving reforestation success rates.
 These examples underscore the role of EPNs as viable alternatives to chemical pesticides in horticultural and forestry systems.

 Case studies from field trials and commercial applications Several field trials and commercial applications worldwide demonstrate the practicality of EPNs in pest management (Lacey et.al., 2012).
 In maize cropping systems, applications of H. bacteriophora reduced corn rootworm (Diabrotica spp.) populations by 75%, with residual effects persisting for multiple cropping cycles due to recycling within the soil environment.
 Commercial products such as NemaStar® (H. bacteriophora) and NemaPlus® (S. feltiae) have been successfully marketed for controlling white grubs and fungus gnats in Europe and North America.
-In strawberry fields, foliar applications of S. carpocapsae demonstrated 80% suppression of western flower thrips (Frankliniella occidentalis) when combined with UV-protective adjuvants.
+In strawberry fields, foliar applications of S. carpocapsae demonstrated 80% suppression of western flower thrips (Frankliniella occidentalis) when combined with UV-protective adjuvants Add reference.
 A large-scale trial in Florida citrus groves showed that integrating H. indica with other biocontrol measures provided sustainable management of root weevils, reducing pesticide use by 40% and enhancing soil biodiversity.
-These real-world applications reflect the scalability and reliability of EPNs as core components of integrated pest management (IPM) programs.
+Add reference These real-world applications reflect the scalability and reliability of EPNs as core components of integrated pest management (IPM) programs.

 VII.
 Synergistic Interactions with Other Biocontrol Agents